Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Quick Fix

-Create a better after-hours voicemail:
+Create a more useful after-hours voicemail message:

-- Acknowledges they called outside hours
+- Acknowledges they called outside hours (not just silence)

-- Sets clear callback expectations
+- Sets a specific, credible callback promise

 The Proper Solution